braze-inc/braze-docs/_docs/_user_guide/engagement_tools/canvas/canvas_components/experiment_step.md

 ## Create an Experiment Paths

-To create an Experiment Paths, add a step to your Canvas.
-Then, using the dropdown at the top of the new step, select **Experiment Paths**.
+To create an Experiment Paths, add a component to your Canvas.
+Then, using the dropdown at the top of the new component, select **Experiment Paths**.

-In the default configuration of this step, there are two default paths, **Path 1** and **Path 2**, with 50% of the audience being sent down each path.
-Click the Experiment Paths Step to expand the **Experiment Settings** panel, and you'll see the configuration options for the step.
+In the default configuration of this component, there are two default paths, **Path 1** and **Path 2**, with 50% of the audience being sent down each path.
+Click the component to expand the **Experiment Settings** panel, and you'll see the configuration options for the component.

 ### Step 1: Choose the number of paths and audience distribution